apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     of the observers on restart.
 Set to "false" to disable this feature.
 Default is "true"

+* *fastleader.minNotificationInterval* :
+    (Java system property: **zookeeper.fastleader.minNotificationInterval**)
+    Lower bound for length of time between two consecutive notification checks on the leader election.
+This interval determines how long a peer waits to check the set of election votes and effects how quickly an election can resolve.
+The interval follows a backoff strategy from the configured minimum (this) and the configured maximum (fastleader.maxNotificationInterval) for long elections.

+* *fastleader.maxNotificationInterval* :
+    (Java system property: **zookeeper.fastleader.maxNotificationInterval**)
+    Upper bound for length of time between two consecutive notification checks on the leader election.
+This interval determines how long a peer waits to check the set of election votes and effects how quickly an election can resolve.
+The interval follows a backoff strategy from the configured minimum (fastleader.minNotificationInterval)
+    and the configured maximum (this) for long elections.

 <a name="sc_clusterOptions"></a>

 #### Cluster Options